Random walks, WPD actions, and the Cremona group: Introduction

 There are several hyperbolic graphs on which $Out(F_n)$ acts: the main two are the \emph{free factor complex} and the \emph{free splitting complex}.
 In particular, the free factor complex $\mathcal{FF}(F_n)$ is hyperbolic by work of Bestvina and Feighn \cite{bestvina-feighn}.
 Moreover, an element is loxodromic on $\mathcal{FF}(F_n)$ if and only if it is \emph{fully irreducible}, and all fully irreducible elements satisfy the WPD property.
 However, it is not known whether the action of $Out(F_n)$ on the free factor complex is acylindrical.

 On the other hand, the free splitting complex is also hyperbolic, but the action on the free splitting complex $\mathcal{FS}(F_n)$ is known not to be acylindrical, by work of Handel and Mosher \cite{HM13}.
 Moreover, an element is loxodromic if and only if it admits a filling lamination pair.
-This is a weaker condition than being fully irreducible, and the stabilizer of the quasi-axis of a loxodromic element need not be virtually cyclic.
-Thus, for this action it is not true that every loxodromic element satisfies the WPD property.
+This is a weaker condition than being fully irreducible, and the stabilizer of a quasiaxis of a loxodromic element need not be virtually cyclic.

+Thus, this is an example of an action for which not every loxodromic element satisfies the WPD property.
 However, by Theorem \ref{T:generic-WPD} even for this action WPD elements are generic for the random walk.
+Note that genericity of fully irreducible elements was already known by \cite{rivin2}.

 We have the following identification for the Poisson boundary of $Out(F_n)$.

 \begin{theorem} Let $\mu$ be a measure on $Out(F_n)$ such that the semigroup generated by the support of $\mu$ contains at least two independent fully irreducible elements.
 Moreover, suppose that $\mu$ has finite entropy and finite logarithmic moment for the simplicial metric on the free factor complex.
 Then the Gromov boundary of the free factor complex is a model for the Poisson boundary of $(G, \mu)$. \end{theorem}